NahuelSls/Mechanics_Project/Project_1/README.md

 ## STATEMENT OF WORK

-Imagine a typical technology that aims to take the Earth to a...
+Imagine a typical technology that aims to take the Earth to a